 Docker containers can run anywhere, on-premises in the customer datacenter, in an external service provider or in the cloud, on Azure.
 Docker image containers can run natively on Linux and Windows.
 However, Windows images can run only on Windows hosts and Linux images can run on Linux hosts and Windows hosts (using a Hyper-V Linux VM, so far), where host means a server or a VM.

 Developers can use development environments on Windows, Linux, or macOS.
 On the development computer, the developer runs a Docker host where Docker images are deployed, including the app and its dependencies.
 Developers who work on Linux or on macOS use a Docker host that is Linux based, and they can create images only for Linux containers.
 (Developers working on macOS can edit code or run the Docker CLI from macOS, but as of the time of this writing, containers don't run directly on macOS.)
 Developers who work on Windows can create images for either Linux or Windows Containers.

-To host containers in development environments and provide additional developer tools, Docker ships Docker Community Edition (CE) for Windows or for macOS.
+To host containers in development environments and provide additional developer tools, Docker ships Docker Desktop for Windows or for macOS.
 These products install the necessary VM (the Docker host) to host the containers.
-Docker also makes available Docker Enterprise Edition (EE), which is designed for enterprise development and is used by IT teams who build, ship, and run large business-critical applications in production.

 To run Windows Containers, there are two types of runtimes:

 Windows Server Containers provide application isolation through process and namespace isolation technology.
 A Windows Server Container shares a kernel with the container host and with all containers running on the host.

 Hyper-V Containers expand on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
 In this configuration, the kernel of the container host isn't shared with the Hyper-V Containers, providing better isolation.